- Headteachers Welcome

 1. Encourage your child to play maths puzzles and games - anything with dice will work!

-e.g Snakes and ladders, Yahtzee, Monopoly
+e.g Snakes and ladders, Yahtzee, Monopoly, maths games on websites and apps.

 2. Find ways to use all aspects of measurement (time, mass, distance, capacity)